How to Unfold Top Decays: Unbinned top quark decay unfolding

 The hyperparameters of the network can be found in Appendix~\ref{app:hyper}.

 Using the transfusion network we unfold the 4-dimensional phase space from Eq.\eqref{eq:basis_4d}.
-The results are shown in Fig.~\ref{fig:unbiased_results_4d}.
-We unfold data generated with two different top masses, $m_t = 171.5$~GeV and $m_t = 173.5$~GeV.
+The results are shown in Fig.~\ref{fig:unbiased_results_4d6d} (top row).
+We unfold data generated with two different top masses, $m_t = 171.5$ and $173.5\,\unit{GeV}$.
 Neither of these two values are present in the training data.
-In both panels we see that the top mass as the main kinematic feature is reproduced well, without a significant effect in the relative deviation.
-The fitted peak values of the distribution are $m_\text{peak} = (172 \pm 1)$~GeV when unfolding data with 171.5~GeV, and $m_\text{peak} = (174 \pm 1)$~GeV when unfolding data 173.5~GeV.
+We observe in both cases that the top mass as the main kinematic feature is reproduced well, without a significant deviation from the gen-level distributions.
+The fitted peak values of the distributions are $m_\text{peak} = (172 \pm 1)\,\unit{GeV}$ when unfolding data with $m_t = 171.5\,\unit{GeV}$, and $m_\text{peak} = (174 \pm 1)\,\unit{GeV}$ when unfolding data with $m_t = 173.5\,\unit{GeV}$.
 While the bias might not have vanished entirely, it is well contained within the numerical uncertainties.
 We will extract the unfolded top mass value properly in Sec.~\ref{sec:gen_mass}.